Suggestion: Watch the 5 minutes video tutorial before reading this article

 You should also buy the property for dwelling purposes, hence you’re not allowed to rent out the property and act as a landlord.

-There are no restrictions to the type of property you want to buy, which is not always the case.
+There are no restrictions on the type of property you want to buy, which is not always the case.
 For example, in Singapore, where foreigners generally can’t buy landed houses.

 Buying land in China